-Roller Skate Circle Skirt Pattern
+Roller Skate Skirt Sewing Instructions

 Pattern tips and additional info:

 - Download the pattern and save it to your PC, open the pdf document in adobe acrobat.
 Don’t print from google’s online version of adobe.
-(It will sometimes cause the pattern to print to small.)
+(It will sometimes cause the pattern to print too small.)

 - Seam allowance is 1/4 inch with a 1/2 inch bottom hem.

 - Yoga style waistband is designed for stretch knit fabric.
-I recommend a rib knit or interlock knit (or any stretch fabric that has about a 50% stretch and good recovery.)
+I recommend a rib-knit or interlock knit (or any stretch fabric that has about a 50% stretch and good recovery.)